dataviscourse/tutorials/lectures/lecture-svg.md

 ### Path

 The SVG [path](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/path) element is how you “escape” the basic SVG shapes.
-In case none of the predefined shapes are good enough for you, you can draw any arbitrary shape you want using the path element.
+In case none of the predefined shapes are good enough for what you're trying to achieve, you can draw any arbitrary shape you want using the path element.
 We will usually not use it manually, but it’s important that you know it exists, because it helps you understand how much of D3 works under the hood.

 The path element is made up of a micro language.
 Here are some commands:

  - `M 10 10` **M**oves to the position without drawing a line.
- - `L 20 20` Draws a **L**ine from the previous position to the position specified.
+ - `L 50 10` Draws a **L**ine from the previous position to the position specified.
  - `Z` closes a path using a straight line to the first point.
  - `C` allows us to draw curves, specifically [cubic bezier curves](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d#Cubic_B%C3%A9zier_Curve) (there are various other curves).